allanfreitas/The-Minty-Developer/README.md

 # TODO

 - Add some easy commands to easily update the whole development environment and/or parts of it
-- Find a better solution for Python development so users wont need sudo
-- Add some frameworks (Django, Rails...)
-- Make the script compatible with more linux distributions
-- Make this scipt solid so that once a developer has run it he wont ever need to do anything but develop applications on his machine.
 - Get more people involved for prosperous development of this script